Add Recipe!Hit The 'ADD RECIPE' Button To Submit Your Recipes On VeganRecipeNews.

 Immune disorders

-Additionally, it may result in a compromised immune system, leading to immunological disorders.
+Additionally, it may lead to a compromised immune system, resulting in immunological disorders.
 Also, it lessens the body’s ability to heal wounds and overcome infections.
 Some studies indicate possible links to arthritis and similar chronic conditions.

 Antioxidants counter these effects by binding with free radicals before they can cause damage.
 They then convert them into non-damaging biochemical substances and assist with the reparation of cellular damage.